leso-kn/paged-markdown-3/design/scientific-paper.md

 ![](https://www.climatesignals.org/sites/default/files/resources/numb_of_world_nat_cats_80-16.gif)

-We can see, that the logo now uses the full width, unlike above, where it only used the column width.
+We can see¹, that the logo² now uses the full width, unlike above, where it only used the column width.

 <col-2>